gaju87/gaju87/README.md

 - 👋 Hi, I’m @gaju87
 - 👀 I’m interested in Learning new Technology
-- 🌱 I’m currently learning JAVA, Angular, Spring
+- 🌱 I’m currently learning JAVA, Angular, Spring, Spring Boot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with company
-- 📫 How to reach me
+- 📫 How to reach me : gadekar.gajanan15@gmail.com / 8087733120

 <!---
 gaju87/gaju87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.